|

 sounds, whether they are taught them or not, must remember three things.

-Firstly, the valid research shows a two-year reading retardation that lasts up
+Firstly, the valid research shows a two-year reading retardation

 to adulthood when children are not taught letter-sound relationships.
-Secondly,

-for hundreds of thousands of children, EVERY YEAR, reading is so difficult to
+for thousands of children, EVERY YEAR, learning to read is so difficult for them that they give up

-master that they give up trying almost completely.
 Thirdly, poor reading affects

 EVERY single school subject.